More Information about Shanghai

 Shanghai’s currency is the Chinese Yuan and it can be acquired at most exchanges, either at banks or airports.
 ATMs can also be used to withdraw cash with credit cards such as Visa and Mastercard, but it is also advisable to carry plenty of change with you.

 You will need a visa to enter China and it is best practice to apply for this one month before your arrival.
 As part of the application process, you need to provide a detailed itinerary, including all the places you plan to visit and your hotel bookings.
 You are required to carry your passport at all times as police carry out random spot checks, especially near sporting events.

 Shanghai is an extremely busy city with numerous museums and historic buildings, such as the Shanghai Museum and the Shanghai Municipal History Museum.
 While you’re staying in Shanghai, you should also take the opportunity to see a performance at the Shanghai Circus World.

 Those looking to explore Shanghai should be sure to check out Zhujiajiao, this ancient water town in Shanghai can be explored on foot or by ferry or boat.
 There are many routes available to take and many canals, bridges and other pieces of architecture to take in.

 Families may also enjoy spending some time at Shanghai Disneyland Park or the Yuyuan Garden, while the Shanghai Natural Wild Insect Kingdom is popular with creepy, crawly lovers.

 We've scanned 48,195,047,545 round trip itineraries and found the cheapest flights to Shanghai.
-Thai Lion & Xiamen frequently offer the best deals to Shanghai flights, or select your preferred carrier below to see the cheapest days to fly.
+Xiamen & Shenzhen frequently offer the best deals to Shanghai flights, or select your preferred carrier below to see the cheapest days to fly.

 Where To Buy Cheap Flights from Singapore to Shanghai?